ibm-cloud-docs/FileStorage/replication.md

                   Capacity (GB), Hardware ID, Guest ID, Host ID -h, --help      Show this message and exit.
 ```

-## Viewing the replication history in the console
+## Listing the replica volumes with the API
-{: #replicationhistoryUI}
+{: #replicalistAPI}
-{: ui}
+{: api}

-To view the Replication history, click Manage on the main menu bar.
-Select **Account**, and scroll to the Audit Log.
-The Storage Replication Events list contains the names of the volume, a description of the replication event and the timestamp of the event.
+To list the replica volumes that are related to the primary volume, use the [`get_replication_partners`method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.get_replication_partners){: external} and specify the primary `volume_id`.
+A successful response presents the list of replica volumes of the specified volume.

 ## Editing the Replication Schedule in the console
 {: #editreplicaschedule}